tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 authentication toward post-quantum security, using hybrid signature schemes as an intermediate step before PQC-only adoption.

-The IETF has developed two hybrid transition models for use in TLS, IKEv2/IPsec, JOSE/COSE, and PKIX:
+The IETF has defined two hybrid transition models for use in TLS, IKEv2/IPsec, JOSE/COSE, and PKIX:

-* Composite certificates: A single X.509 certificate that contains a composite public key and composite signature, combining a traditional and a PQC algorithm
+* Composite certificates: A single X.509 certificate that contains a composite public key and a composite signature, combining a traditional and a PQC algorithm.
-  {{!I-D.ietf-lamps-pq-composite-sigs}}.
+  Certificates using composite ML-DSA are specified in {{!COMPOSITE-ML-DSA=I-D.ietf-lamps-pq-composite-sigs}}.

-* Dual certificates: Two separate certificates, one traditional and one PQC algorithm, issued for the same identity, presented and validated together {{!RFC9763}}.
+* Dual certificates: Two separate certificates, one using a traditional algorithm and one using a PQC algorithm, issued for the same identity, presented and validated together.
+Some protocols may requeire these certificates to include the RelatedCertificate extension {{?RELATED-CERTS=RFC9763}}

-Another approach is using a Post-Quantum certificate,
+  to ensure that both refer to the same identity and binding.

-* PQC-only certificates: A certificate or signature that uses only a PQ algorithm ({{!I-D.ietf-lamps-dilithium-certificates}} for ML-DSA and
+Another approach is to use a PQC-only certificate which contains only a post-quantum public key and produces signatures using a PQC algorithm.
+Examples include {{!ML-DSA=I-D.ietf-lamps-dilithium-certificates}}
-  {{!I-D.ietf-lamps-x509-slhdsa}} for SLH-DSA).
+and {{!SLH-DSA=I-D.ietf-lamps-x509-slhdsa}}.

 This document provides guidance on selecting among the two hybrid certificate models and the PQC-only model depending on the deployment